How do I schedule the appointment with you?

 What is your office hour?

-2) if you have the “out-of-network” benefit, I can also give you the receipt for you to file the reimbursement from your insurance company.
-This is a good way to choose the provider you want without being limited by the insurance company.
-I can walk you through the steps to file the out-of-network benefit on your own.
+2) If you have a PPO plan with the “out-of-network” benefit, I can also give you the receipt to file the reimbursement from your insurance company.
+This is an excellent way to choose the provider you want without being limited by the insurance company.
+I can walk you through the steps to file the out-of-network benefit independently.
+The following diagram shows you the process of checking your out-of-network benefit.

 Each session is 50 minutes.